 Your Painless harness contains a pre-terminated fuse block that uses modern ATC blade style fuses.
-There are 12 fuses controlling 23 circuits.
-These fuses each contain an LED that will illuminate when a fuse blows.
+There are 18 fuses controlling 28 circuits.
 This fuse block allows the convenience of having both flashers (turn signal and hazard), as well as the horn relay, all mounted in one location.